-Assignments will include creative projects, writing, research, presentations, drawings, and in class exercises.
+Includes creative projects, writing, research, presentations, drawings, and in class exercises.
 All must be submitted on time.
 Throughout the semester, students will have the opportunity to develop several projects engaging contemporary art topics and practices that are both collaborative and individual, as well as delve into self-directed interdisciplinary research.
-As artists and designers, you will be forever venturing into new and unknown territory.
-The ability to creatively respond and adapt to a variety of prompts is an essential skill, one we learn constantly from contemporary Artists and Designers.
+As artists, you will be forever venturing into new and unknown territory.
+The ability to creatively respond and adapt to a variety of prompts is an essential skill, we learn constantly from contemporary art and discourse.
 Projects should be ambitious, thoughtful, formally well presented, and completed on time.